 The Offering The following is a brief summary of certain terms of this offering.
 For a more complete description of the terms of the Bonds, see "Description of the Bonds" in this Offering Memorandum.
-Issuer ......
-Republic of Paraguay.
-Securities Offered......
-US\$600,000,000 principal amount of 6.650% Bonds due 2055.
-Issue Price of the Bonds.............
-100.000% of the principal amount of the Bonds, plus accrued interest, if any, from March 4, 2025.
+Issuer Republic of Paraguay. from March 4, 2025.
+The Issue Price will be payable in U.S. dollars based on an exchange rate for the conversion of Guaraníes into U.S. dollars of G. 7,903.07 per US\$1.00, which is the Observed Exchange Rate in effect on February 24, 2025.
 Maturity Date......
-March 4, 2055.
-Principal Principal will be paid in two installments on March 4, 2054 and at maturity, to be calculated as follows: the aggregate amount of each principal installment on the Bonds shall equal the principal amount outstanding on the Bonds as of any principal payment date, divided by the number of remaining principal installments from and including such principal payment date to and including the maturity date.
-To the extent necessary, principal payments may be rounded down to the nearest whole number, with any difference being paid at maturity. of issuance, at a fixed rate of 6.650%, payable semi-annually in arrears on March 4 and September 4 of each year, commencing on September 4, 2025. maturity.
+March 4, 2035.
+Principal.....
+Principal will be paid in full at maturity. of issuance, at a fixed rate of 8.500%, payable semi-annually in arrears on March 4 and September 4 of each year, commencing on September 4, 2025, payable in U.S. dollars calculated as described below.
+Conversion of Payment U.S. dollars, as calculated by the calculation agent by converting the Guaraníes amounts into U.S. dollars at the Observed Exchange Rate on the applicable Rate Calculation Date.
+See "Description of the Bonds-General Terms of the Bonds."
+Optional Redemption......
+The Bonds will be subject to redemption at the option of Paraguay before maturity.
 For more information see "Description of the Bonds-Redemption and Repurchase-Optional Redemption" in this Offering Memorandum.
 The Bonds constitute and will constitute direct, general, unconditional and Status..... unsubordinated External Debt of the Republic for which the full faith and credit of the Republic is pledged.
-The Bonds rank and will rank without any preference among themselves and equally with all other unsubordinated External Debt of the Republic.
+The Bonds rank and will rank without any preference a mong themselves and equally with all other unsubordinated External Debt of the Republic.
 It is understood that this provision shall not be construed so as to require the Republic to make payments under the Bonds ratably with payments being made under any other External Debt.
-Guaraníes Offering .......
-Concurrently with this offering, the Republic is also offering G.4.741.842.000.000 principal amount of 8.500% bonds due 2035 (the "Guaranies-denominated bonds") as debt securities under the indenture referred to below.
-The Republic will apply to list the Guaraníes-denominated bonds on the OfficialList of the Luxembourg Stock Exchange and to trade them on the Euro MTF Market.
-On February 18, 2025, the Republic launched an offer to purchase (the "Tender Tender Offer.....
+Concurrently with this offering, the Republic is also offering US\$600,000,000 US\$ Offering..... principal amount of 6.650% bonds due 2055 (the "dollar-denominated bonds") as debt securities under the indenture referred to below.
+The Republic will apply to list the dollar-denominated bonds on the Official List of the Luxembourg Stock Exchange and to trade them on the Euro MTF Market.
 Offer") a portion of its outstanding 5.000% Bonds due 2026 and 4.700% Bonds due 2027 (collectively, the "Existing Bonds").
-The initial purchasers are acting as dealer managers for the Tender Offer.
-In addition, the initial purchasers may tender Existing Bonds they hold in the Tender Offer and receive proceeds from this offering in payment thereof.